Corporate Caterers Serves Up Special Services with Mobility Solution

 Corporate Caterers starts its mornings at 4:00 a.m. when the kitchen gets the first delivery of fresh produce, poultry and meat for the day’s meals.
 The catering personnel arrive between 6:00 and 10:00 a.m. to make breakfast deliveries.
 Then all employees turn their attention to making and delivering lunches.
 McGinley shared, “Even though few mistakes happened over the years, it always bothered me that once the catering personnel left the kitchen, I really had no control over what happened next.”

-McGinley wanted to be able to track his catering personnel to be sure deliveries were happening on-time, every time.
+McGinley wanted to be able to track his catering personnel to be sure deliveries were taking place on-time, every time.
 He also needed to track their mileage to better control fuel costs.
 “We reimburse our catering associates for their mileage, which was always based on the honor system.
 When we started the business, gas was about a dollar per gallon.
 We would fill up tanks each morning regardless the number of miles driven for actual deliveries.
 We obviously had to change with gas at almost four dollars a gallon.”

 McGinley also found his early morning meetings for all catering personnel didn’t work well to communicate important reminders and news.
 Some had deliveries while others just didn’t make the meetings for other reasons.
 “A good example of a reminder for our catering personnel is on Good Friday.
 Every year, we have to make sure they pick-up our equipment like chafing dishes from clients’ businesses before they close early that day.
 If we don’t get there, we have equipment issues the following Monday.”